 We navigated through the mangroves by following a light that was fixed on the back of each kayak.
 One by one we floated through the eerie darkness, surrounded by the sounds of night creatures hiding in the mangroves.
 We knew nothing in the water could harm us but that didn’t stop our minds from playing tricks on us.
 Every few minutes a fish would jump out of the water and scare the crap out of us.

-It was an awesome one-of-a-kind experience that we highly recommend!
+It’s an awesome one-of-a-kind experience we highly recommend!

 - We booked this tour through Viator.
 There are several operators offering an identical tour.
 Viator handpicks local tour operators with strong reputations and it offers a low price guarantee.
 The tour includes kayak rental, knowledgeable tour guide and transportation to and from your hotel.

 - The kayak will get wet, so wear comfortable clothing that can get wet.
 Aqua shoes are ideal but you’ll be fine with sandals or flip-flops.